linode/docs/docs/guides/web-servers/nginx/how-to-install-nginx-ubuntu-2004/index.md

         sudo apt install nginx

-1. The NGINX service starts running immediately, which you can verify with.
+1. The NGINX service starts running immediately.
+You can verify its status with the following command:

         sudo systemctl status nginx

     The NGINX service is also enabled by default, meaning that it begins running automatically at system startup.

 1. Open port **80** on your system's firewall.
-UFW is the front end typically used to manage firewall rules on Ubuntu.
-You can use the following commands to open port **80** with `ufw` and reload the rules so they take effect.
+UFW is the frontend typically used to manage firewall rules on Ubuntu.
+You can use the example commands to open port 80 with `ufw` and reload the rules so they take effect.

         sudo ufw allow http
         sudo ufw reload